top of page

 2. Ask participants to practice drawing the five symbols (5 min)

-3. Invite participants to combine the symbols to create the first draft of a story (working individually and without words) - about “the journey” of working on a challenge or an innovation (10 min)
+3. Split into groups and invite participants to combine the symbols to create the first draft of a story (working individually and without words) - about defined topic or challenge (10 min)

 4. Invite participants to create a second draft, in which they refine their story with the size, placement, and color of the symbols (10 min)